 Is it possible to get a student loan with bad or poor credit?

-While securing private student loans with bad or poor credit may be challenging, options are still available.
+While securing private student loans with bad or poor credit may be challenging, options remain.
 Some lenders specialize in providing loans specifically designed for borrowers with less-than-perfect credit histories.
 Federal student loans do not require good credit scores, making them accessible even if your credit is not ideal.